OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-analyze-twitter-sentiment.md

                 _setOptions(options);
             }

-            // Sets an array of Microsoft.Maps.Locations from which the heatmap is created this.SetPoints = function (locations) {
+            // Sets an array of Microsoft.Maps.Locations from which hello heatmap is created this.SetPoints = function (locations) {
-                // Reset the existing heatmap layer
+                // Reset hello existing heatmap layer
                 _clearHeatMap();
-                // Pass in the new set of locations _setPoints(locations);
+                // Pass in hello new set of locations _setPoints(locations);
-                // Recreate the layer
+                // Recreate hello layer
                 _createHeatMap();
             }

-            // Removes the heatmap layer from the DOM this.Remove = function () {
+            // Removes hello heatmap layer from hello DOM this.Remove = function () {
                 _canvas.parentNode.parentNode.removeChild(_canvas.parentNode);